Social Justice at First Unitarian

 From its early beginnings in 1877 to today, First Unitarian Church’s members and friends have taken on many social justice causes -- from women’s suffrage, to civil rights, to same-sex marriage.
 Click here to learn more about our Roots in Social Justice.

-The Council coordinates this work though Action Groups: Energy and Justice for All; Human Rights Action Group (LGBT Rights Action Group; Death with Dignity); and FEDS (Feed Every Deserving Soul).
+First Unitarian Church currently has the following Affirmed Justice Groups meeting regularly and working towards justice in the community: Energy and Justice for All; Human Rights Action Group (LGBT Rights Action Group; Death with Dignity); and FEDS (Feed Every Deserving Soul).

 Click here for more information on Affirmed Justice Groups and for further details on how to form an action group and request funding.